 Acknowledgments

-Place acknowledgments (including funding information) in a section at the end of the paper.
+In the initial submission, please do not include acknowledgements, to preserve anonymity.
+In the final submission, place acknowledgments (including funding information) in a section at the end of the paper.

 References Instructions

 Follow the APA Publication Manual for citation format, both within the text and in the reference list, with the following exceptions: (a) do not cite the page numbers of any book, including chapters in edited volumes; (b) use the same format for unpublished references as for published ones.
 Alphabetize references by the surnames of the authors, with single author entries preceding multiple author entries.
 Order references by the same authors by the year of publication, with the earliest first.